litance/litance/README.md

 ## Hi there 👋
+## My name is Litance✨
+## A student studying on Diploma in Computer Science Y1S1🎓
+## Aspire to become a Machine Learning Engineer🧑‍💻

 <!--
 **litance/litance** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.